diequies/100daysofdata/README.md

 ---

+### **Day 53 of #100DaysOfData Challenge**

+The focus of today was **Omdena** project, but I managed to get some time also to see some videos of the python course.
+I need to start to distribute the time again between all four items.

+1. **Project**: [Building A Recommendation System For Cognitive Exercises and Training Programs](https://omdena.com/projects/cognitive-exercises/).
+Today I finalized the last deliverable of my task, meaningful synthetic data.
+From now I have to complete the documentation and then I will try to move on to support other tasks and try to learn.
+This is the last sprint.
+2. **Course**: [2021 Python for Machine Learning & Data Science](https://www.udemy.com/course/python-for-machine-learning-data-science-masterclass/).
+Today I have also completed the Logistic Regression module, it covered not only the normal Logistic Regression, but also multi-class classification with Logistic Regression.
+The logic of consecutive algorithms is really interesting.

+---

 ### **Day 52 of #100DaysOfData Challenge**

 Today was a mostly relaxing day, although I still spent some hours in **Omdena** project to progress it.